Budget and Voting Information

 What is a “fund balance” and how does it help offset the amount of my school taxes?

 A fund balance is created when a district receives more revenue than expected and/or spends less than the amount budgeted.
-As part of the 2023-24 budget, Avoca CSD plans to allocate $797,112 from its fund balance to lower the total tax levy and reduce the tax impact on district residents in the coming year.
-While this is a higher amount than in recent years, this is permitting the district to undertake some needed capital improvements without having to incur any additional long term debt.
+As part of the 2024-25 budget, Avoca CSD plans to allocate $441,193 from its fund balance to lower the total tax levy and reduce the tax impact on district residents in the coming year.

 -